 During the year ended December 31, 2016, Regulus invoked the Force Majeure clause with respect to Regulus' obligation to complete exploration expenditures totalling US\$500,000 in Year 1 (the "Firm Commitment") as a result of unavoidable drilling permitting delays on the property.
-The drilling permit process was completed August 1, 2017 and the Firm Commitment will be due 120 days after that date.
-Each subsequent annual exploration expenditure due date will be moved accordingly.
+The drilling permit process was completed in August 2017 and the Firm Commitment was fulfilled subsequently.